-This method keeps you organized and saves you both time and money — I guarantee it.
+This meal-planning method keeps you organized and saves you both time and money.
 You aren’t tempted to buy expensive fast food or take-out.
-And best of all, you have a nice dinner for your family so you can sit down together every night for a few minutes, anyway.
+And best of all, you are able to cook a nice dinner for your family, so you can sit down together every night — for a few minutes, anyway.
 What price can you put on that?

 What are your tips and favorite recipes for quick, cheap family dinners?

 Editor’s meal planning tip